IS IT WORTH VISITING BREAMORE HOUSE IN HAMPSHIRE?

 Sadly my kids were not as impressed, and other reviewers have advised against taking children there.

 The estate gets its fair share of negative reviews on both Trip Advisor and Google reviews.
 Here at Slow Travel, we only like to promote the places and people who we think deserve our hard earned pay.
-A recent experience I had with the owners is very much in line with the negative reviewers and it is not a place I choose to support.
+A recent experience I had with the owners is very much in line with the negative reviewers and it is not a place I could ever choose to support.

 What alternatives are there to Breamore House?